 “When we enter negotiations with countries like India and China, they will ask for three things.
 Visas.
 Visas.
 And more visas.
 And they will get them because we will be weak.”

-Last week it was revealed that a post-Brexit FTA could give Turks special status when UK implements new migration rules.
+It was revealed that a post-Brexit FTA could give Turks special status when UK implements new migration rules.

 That is despite Turkish immigration being used as a focal part of the campaign to Vote Leave.